tcltk/tcl/doc/dev/value-history.md

 </pre>

 The corresponding development patch is no longer available.
-The relevant code development fossil record for Tcl starts up on September 21, 1998, with the source code of something close to the Tcl 8.1a2 release (apparently released February 24, 1998).
+The relevant code development fossil record for Tcl starts on September 21, 1998, with the source code of something close to the Tcl 8.1a2 release (February 24, 1998).
 We also have the Tcl 8.1a1 release (January 23, 1998).
 The absence of relevant entries in the _changes_ file suggests the  "international character set" support in the Tcl 8.1a1 release is what was committed in June, 1997.
 We can only speculate what development effort, what judgments and what referrals to what sources